Showing posts with label churches and other houses of worship. Show all posts

 Initially this was out in the sticks, now it's just north of the Costco.
 (Ad from 1989 phone book)

 This site rarely covers churches, and when it happens it's usually an extenuating circumstance, like it wasn't always a church.
 This is one such instance.
 Sandstone Psychiatry (at 4201 Highway 6 South, though the ad says differently) opened in the mid-to-late 1980s with inpatient and outpatient care.
 It was a hospital/long-term care in some form and even featured a swimming pool.
-In the early 1990s, The Sandstone Center changed hands to become the Desert Hills Center (a similar facility), but at some point in the 1990s closed.
+In the early 1990s, The Sandstone Center changed hands to become the Desert Hills Center (see update below), but at some point in the 1990s closed.
 In the late 1990s, the space in front of the former clinic was purchased by Christ United Methodist Church and a new facility was built (likely around 1999, the old address according to a 1998 phone book revealed that the church body existed but had no permanent space, listed as 4719 Shoal Creek Drive).
 By 2004, a second building was built as the main building while the old Sandstone building was used as auxiliary classroom space.
 In 2008, a third building was built between them, while integrating the parking lots better and adding another entrance off of Highway 6.
 The three buildings were connected with covered walkways.
 This would remain the configuration for the next decade.
 By the late 2010s, new roads were developed around the church.
 The main south entrance was removed for the construction of a segment of Pebble Creek Parkway, which was (presumably) to extend to the main road off of Highway 40.
 A few spaces in the back were removed for access to the Lakeway Drive extension.
 A driveway built on the north side of the property was developed as Carroll Fancher Way.
 Within a year of the expansion, the orphaned segment of Pebble Creek Parkway was renamed as Corporate Parkway, and Lakeway Drive's extension (including the segment of Lakeway that had opened in 2010) as Midtown Drive.

 The old drive-up of Sandstone/the church following the 2020s renovation.